Compliance with the following will help keep you on track during your training:

 - In-training Evaluation Report (ITER): It is important that your program/thesis committee and supervisor adequately assess your progress at regular intervals.
 Your supervisor will need to submit your evaluation report to the CIP office via POWER or for those no longer registered on the system, a paper evaluation.
 For IMS trainees, the CIP ITER is used in lieu of the IMS PAC report, but NOT vice versa because the CIP ITER is more detailed and is CanMEDS compliant.
 The ITER must be submitted every six months (ie., when your thesis committee meets with you) for trainees in a Master’s program; PhD trainees can submit annually after the first two years.
 Postdoctoral trainees submit every six months until completion.

-- Seminar Attendance: All CIP trainees must attend the CIP Seminar Series at least in their first two years.
-To complete Royal College CIP, you will need to obtain a minimum of 5.0 full seminar credits, and assist in the planning of one seminar (invite speakers, facilitate on the day of, coordinate with the CIP Coordinator).
-If you plan to attend a seminar, you must attend the entire seminar, and sign in on the registration sheets provided in order to receive credit.
+- Workshop Attendance: All CIP trainees must attend the CIP Workshop Series at least in their first two years.
+To complete Royal College CIP, you will need to attend a minimum of 8 workshops, and assist in the planning of one workshop (invite speakers, facilitate on the day of, coordinate with the CIP Coordinator).
+If you plan to attend a workshop, you must attend the entire workshop, and sign in on the registration sheets provided in order to receive credit.

 - Annual CIP Symposium: Attendance is mandatory each year while actively engaged in the research phase of the CIP program with an attendance to a minimum of two meetings.
 The program offers interactive workshops designed to enhance research training and professional development.
 The CIP Symposium is usually held in November.